wartremover/wartremover/README.md

 disable those warnings.
 These features are sane and we know what we're doing.

+### Disable postfix operators

+Scala allowed postfix operators, like so:

+    List(1, 2, 3) length

+Notice the lack of a `.` before length?
+That means the operator is "postfix".
+The problem is that postfix operators mess up semicolon inference.
+Let's make postfix operators impossible to accidentally use.

 ### any2stringadd

 What do you expect the following to do?